lloyd-theophilus/lloyd-theophilus/README.md

-Hey there 👋🏿
+**Hey there 👋🏿**
-👋🏿 Hey there!

 I’m Lloyd Theophilus Osabutey-Anikon, a Cloud Native Engineer and Developer Advocate with experience in System Design, DevOps, Technical Writing, Public Speaking, and Startups.

 **👨🏿‍🚀 Professional Journey**